-- Insert a blade of identical length and design into the wiper arm. - Slide the blade until it clicks into position. - Push the wiper arms back against the windscreen.
+- Move the blade towards the arm in the opposite direction of the arrow (1), until it clicks into position $\Rightarrow$ page 214, fig. 148. - Push the wiper arms back against the windscreen.

 If the windscreen wipers smear, they should be replaced if they are damaged, or cleaned if they are soiled.